-Here’s the question I asked myself a lot: is it useful to be trained as a computer scientist to be a software developer?
-Does only knowing the basics of computer science helps?
-Is it interesting?
+I wondered for quite a long time the following: is it useful to be trained as a computer scientist to be a software developer?
+Does only knowing the basics of computer science helps to be better developer?

 Could it bring value to a developer?

-If you ask yourself these questions as well, and you don’t want to invest time (yet) learning computer science, I can give you what I learned after 100 hours of focus studies and how I did it, alone.
+If you ask yourself these questions as well, and you don’t want to invest time (yet) learning computer science, here’s the story of my experience.
+I’m trying, in this article, to answer these questions:

 It suggests 9 fields of study and recommend studying them from 100 to 200 hours.